Famous/framework/README.md

 ## Why?

 With so many world-class JavaScript frameworks out there, why has Famous decided to release its own?
-In nutshell:
+In a nutshell:

 * **Reusability / interchangability.** The Famous Framework is built around powerful constraints and a declarative syntax that make it possible for components to be reused and interchanged.